DataDog/hiring-engineers/answers.md

 Ultimately I suspected the problem might be due to the older version of Ubuntu and decided to try a more recent version.

-As JavaScript is the language I am most comfortable with I referneced a few articles to [realign myself with the basics of Python](https://dev.to/underdogio/python-for-javascript-developers).
+As JavaScript is the language I am most comfortable with I referenced a few articles to [realign myself with the basics of Python](https://dev.to/underdogio/python-for-javascript-developers).

 ***